simonswartout/HistoCoinProjectOfficial/downloads/histograph-node/README.txt

---node-id <uuid>        Provide a stable identifier for this machine --fetch-remote-sources  Pull the /sources list from the master instead of local JSON --dry-run               Print payloads without submitting to /master/ingest
+--node-id <uuid>        Provide a stable identifier for this machine --fetch-remote-sources  Pull the /sources list from the master instead of local JSON --dry-run               Print payloads without submitting to /master/ingest --target-url <url>      Scrape one URL (auto-adds it to global-sources.json) --random-global         Pick a random entry from global-sources.json

 Need help?
 Email simon@luminarylabs.dev